apache/flink/docs/dev/connectors/filesystem_sink.md

 #### Bucketing File Sink

-The bucketing behaviour as well as the writing can be configured but we will get to that later.
+The bucketing behaviour, as well as the writing, can be configured but we will get to that later.
 This is how you can create a bucketing sink which by default, sinks to rolling files that are split by time:

 <div class="codetabs" markdown="1">